 - Great panning presets: and the ability to customize your own.

-- Auto Gain Compensation: AGC (I wish all plugins had this).
+- Auto Gain Compensation: Also known as AGC, Keeps your levels intact.
+I wish all plugins had this.

 - Tempo Sync: Clock lock with your DAW (Reaper, Logic X, Reason, Fl Studio, etc).